A Modern Treatment Facility Rooted In the Oldest of Traditions

 Primary Therapist

-Iris is incredibly thankful to work alongside the team at The Living Room at Princeton, where clinicians hold a safe space for clients and each other.
-Her passion for serving has been rekindled by the wisdom and love she recognizes as the golden threads of The Living Room experience.
+Mark is incredibly thankful to work alongside the team at The Living Room at Princeton, where clinicians hold a safe space for clients and each other.
+His passion for serving has been rekindled by the wisdom and love he recognizes as the golden threads of The Living Room experience.

 Nicolette Robinson